samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

 ## Chat with a base model

 While you wait for the fine-tuning job to complete, let's chat with a base GPT 3.5 model to assess how it performs.
+Since the chat isn't connected to any data sources, it should **not** provide specific recommendations for hotels, flights, or restaurants to ensure trust with your customers.

 1. Navigate to the **Deployments** page under the **Components** section, using the menu on the left.
 1. Select the **+ Deploy model** button, and select the **Deploy base model** option.